-We turned north on Route 13, passed the town of Meeker two hours later, and we turned onto a winding dirt road leading up into the mountains about 45 minutes later.
-Darlene announced, ‘It won’t be long now’ for the twentieth time.
+We turned north on Route 13, passed the town of Meeker two hours later, and we turned onto a winding dirt road leading up into the mountains.
+About 45 minutes later Darlene announced, ‘It won’t be long now’ for the twentieth time.

 Darlene was a bright young lady.
 She had programmed a series of waypoints her friends had e-mailed her into her vehicle’s GPS system.
 We followed the dirt road through a thick pine forest until the road devolved into not much more than a poorly marked trail.
 The trail shrunk down to a path as we continued onward, our path soon became nothing more than a series of GPS waypoints connected by miles of barren rock as we climbed above the tree line.

 “We should be there within the hour,” Darlene answered.

 “Christ Almighty!
 Your friends aren’t only off the grid; they’re off the fucking map.
 Do you have any idea of where we really are?”
 I complained.